Ray-zyy/TS-Fault/README.md

 TS-Fault perturbs **nine** long-horizon datasets spanning **six domains** — energy, load, climate, finance, IT/Ops, and healthcare — deliberately chosen to cover a wide range of **dimensionality** (7 → 321 channels) and **granularity** (5-second → daily).
 Every clean window is a **length-336 history** and a **length-96 target**.
 We do **not** redistribute the raw data — download it and place each file at the path the loader expects.

-The first six are the datasets of the original release; the last three were added to answer the domain-coverage question and are evaluated under the identical protocol.

 | Dataset | Domain | Channels | Granularity | Size | Path expected |
 |:---|:---|:---:|:---|:---|:---|